josephychin/heal-and-recover/README.md

 # heal-and-recover

-some parts of the heal-and-recover that I worked on.
+some parts of the heal-and-recover project that I worked on.